Learning Macroeconomic Policies through Dynamic Stackelberg Mean-Field Games: Dynamic Stackelberg Mean Field Game Framework

 \begin{definition} [Leader's Optimal Policy in Dynamic Stackelberg Mean Field Games] Considering the followers' best response $(\pi^f, L)$ to the leader's policy, which satisfies Definition~\ref{br_follower}, learning the leader's optimal policy ${\pi^l}^*$in dynamic Stackelberg mean field games is equivalent to solving the following fixed-point problem given initial condition $(\mu^l_0, \mu^f_0)$: where the followers' state-action distribution $L_t$ satisfies the following McKean-Vlasov equation:

-\end{definition} In conclusion, to study the issue of macroeconomic policy-making, we model it as a dynamic SMFG.
-Under this modeling framework, we can optimze the macroeconomic policy of the leader, namely the government, while considering the followers' best response over discrete timesteps (Definition~\ref{br_leader}).
+\end{definition} In conclusion, we model the problem of macroeconomic policy-making as a DSMFG, capturing three core features.
+Based on this model, we optimize the government's policy by taking into account the followers’ best responses over discrete timesteps (Definition~\ref{br_leader}).